Stress in kids: What you need to know

 What parents can do to help their kids with stress?

 Understand the root cause of the problem

 The first step is to understand the reason why your child feels stressed.
 One way is to observe them daily and understand their actions and reaction to a particular situation.
-You can also talk and try to understand what is making the kid stressed.knowing the cause of stress is the first step to help your child cope up with the stress.
+You can also talk and try to understand what is making the kid stressed. knowing the cause of stress is the first step to helping your child cope with the stress.
 Identifying the problem with effective communication and observation can help the parents or the caregivers understand the problem.